oakes/java-assignments/1.3-control-flow/README.md

 ## Description

 Create a program that mimics an ATM.
-From the REPL, it should be possible to start it up using `ATM.run()`.
+It should start using a `main` method.

 ## Requirements